mat3e/3pigs-ddd/README.md

 > Java, Groovy + Spock, Kotlin, Maven, Spring

-The main focus should be on _The Three Little Pigs_, but to show an alternative, more pragmatic approach there is also _The Red Riding Hood_ module, utilizing package-private access more, close to what's presented in [this great tech talk by Jakub Nabrdalik](https://www.youtube.com/watch?v=KrLFs6f2bOA).
+The main focus should be on _The Three Little Pigs_, but to show an alternative, more pragmatic approach there is also _Little Red Riding Hood_ module, utilizing package-private access more, close to what's presented in [this great tech talk by Jakub Nabrdalik](https://www.youtube.com/watch?v=KrLFs6f2bOA).

 ## Web app